 Becoming a good teacher, like excelling at anything in life, is a continual process of growth and development.
 I am grateful for being a part of a university that encourages me and all other members of their faculty in this process!

 My background is in applied probability with a particular emphasis on mathematical models in biology, but since coming to Pacific, my interests have shifted towards statistical consulting and data analysis.
 Our "small world" environment here at Pacific is perfect for interdisciplinary collaborations and as a result, I have had the opportunity to work on projects with colleagues in athletics, biology, business, chemistry, dentistry, international studies, pharmacy, and speech pathology.
 For example, I am currently working with James Graham, head water polo coach at Pacific, on the analysis of key performance indicators in international water polo contests.
 An article about some of this work appeared in the Stockton Record during summer 2012.

-In addition, I have overseen several undergraduate research projects during my time at Pacific including a look at Markov chain models for the spread of beneficial alleles in diploid populations (Nicolas Lytal, class of '12) and the study of random graph models for the spread of influenza at Pacific (Austin Tuttle, class of '14 and Maria Nattestad, class of '13).
-Both projects led to poster presentations at math conferences.
-And I am always looking for more students who are crazy enough to enter the world of mathematical modeling, a mysterious land where every step you take further envelops you in the quicksand of uncertainty!
+In addition, I have overseen several undergraduate research projects during my time at Pacific including a look at Markov chain models for the spread of beneficial alleles in diploid populations (Nicolas Lytal, class of '12), the study of random graph models for the spread of influenza at Pacific (Austin Tuttle, class of '14 and Maria Nattestad, class of '13), and the creation of a water polo database management system (James Price, class of '15).
+I am always looking for more students who are crazy enough to enter the world of mathematical modeling, a mysterious land where every step you take further envelops you in the quicksand of uncertainty!